2.7 Safeguarding and Domestic Abuse

 An Independent Mental Capacity Advocate (IMCA) should be considered in all circumstances where an adult lacks mental capacity to make decisions about their safety, where that adult does not have suitable representation within their network of family and friends.
 People who do have family and friends are still entitled to have an IMCA to support them in safeguarding procedures, if the decision-maker is satisfied that having an IMCA will benefit the adult.

 The Mental Capacity Act 2005 sets out that all practicable steps have to be taken in order to ensure that person has access to all information relevant to the decision, before any assessment can conclude that a person lacks mental capacity.
-It is important that people who may be experiencing domestic violence and abuse are given accessible information about all the options available to them.
-This should include specialist domestic abuse services as well as information on legal options such as restraining orders, and actions the police can take such as Domestic Violence Protection Orders.
+It is important that people who may be experiencing domestic abuse and abuse are given accessible information about all the options available to them.
+This should include specialist domestic abuse services as well as information on legal options such as restraining orders, and actions the police can take such as Domestic Abuse Protection Orders.